adegoke655/credit-card/README.md

 ## Data Exploration

-The project include a detailed exploration phase to understand the dataset's characteristics:
+The project includes a detailed exploration phase to understand the dataset's characteristics:

 - **Missing Data:** No missing data was found.
 - **Data Imbalance:** Severe imbalance between fraudulent and non-fraudulent transactions was visualized.